ruskovweb/lazzy.ts/DOCUMENTATION.md

 ---

 ### join();
 - **description**: Concatenates the elements of a sequence or the members, using the specified separator between each element or member.
-If the sequence contains objects, you should use the second parameter 'select' to choose a member.
+If the sequence contains objects, you must use the second parameter 'select' to choose a member.
 - **params**:
   - `separator: string`
   - `select?: (value: T) => string | number | boolean`